cindustriesio/lonewolf_scripts/README.md

 bash -c "$(wget -qLO - https://raw.githubusercontent.com/cindustriesio/lonewolf_scripts/refs/heads/main/proxmox/lxc/ubuntu_lxc_git.sh)"
 ```

 You can inject whatever script at the end to install applications into the newly created LXC.
-Just copy past the github install script into it.
+Just copy paste the github install script into it.

 I have a few available in this repository for testing.